mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```

-The results from **GeneMark** are calculated for each eMAG and you may find them in ***eukaryotes/genemarker_annotation/eMAG.fa_genemark***.
-The annotated genes are located in the ***genemark.gtf*** file.
-The model created for the eMAG, the ***gmhmm.mod*** is then used by **MAKER2**.
+The results from **GeneMark** are calculated for each eMAB and you may find them in ```eukaryotes/genemarker_annotation/eMAB.fa_genemark```.
+The annotated genes are located in the ```genemark.gtf``` file.
+The model created for the eMAB, the ```gmhmm.mod``` is then used by **MAKER2**.
-A summary of the quality results calculated buy **EukCC** can be found in ***eukaryotes/eukcc_quality/eMAG.fa_eukcc/eukcc.csv***.
+A summary of the quality results calculated buy **EukCC** can be found in ```eukaryotes/eukcc_quality/eMAB.fa_eukcc/eukcc.csv```.
-The main results from the **MAKER2** annotation can be found for each eMAG within the folder ***eukaryotes/maker2_gene_annotation/eMAG.fa_maker2/eMAG.maker.output/***
+The main results from the **MAKER2** annotation can be found for each eMAB within the folder ```eukaryotes/maker2_gene_annotation/eMAB.fa_maker2/eMAB.maker.output/```
-Finally, you can find **BUSCO** results in the files ***eukaryotes/euk_completeness/eMAG_busco/short_summary.specific.eukaryota_odb10.eMAG_busco.txt*** and ***eukaryotes/euk_completeness/eMAG_busco/run_eukaryota_odb10/full_table.tsv***.
+Finally, you can find **BUSCO** results in the files ```eukaryotes/euk_completeness/eMAB_busco/short_summary.specific.eukaryota_odb10.eMAB_busco.txt``` and ```eukaryotes/euk_completeness/eMAB_busco/run_eukaryota_odb10/full_table.tsv```.

 ## Module 5: Relative abundance

 UNDER DEVELOPMENT

-Module 5 of MuDoGeR maps the quality-controlled reads to the recovered MAGs and Uvigs to calculate their abundance within the WGS samples.
+Module 5 of MuDoGeR maps the quality-controlled reads to the recovered MAGs/UViGs/eMAB to calculate their abundance within the WGS samples.

-Consequently, MuDoGeR requires as input the path to the quality-controlled reads and the path to the recovered MAGs and Uvigs sequences.
+Consequently, MuDoGeR requires as input the path to the quality-controlled reads and the path to the recovered MAGs and UViGs sequences.

 MuDoGeR provides three mapping pipelines, called --reduced , --complete , and --genes

 When using the --complete flag, MuDoGeR maps the WGS reads from a sample to the recovered MAGs from the same WGS sample.
 Therefore, the mapping occurs only within the sample.
-This flag outputs an abundance table for each MAG and Uvigs found in the sample.
+This flag outputs an abundance table for each MAG and UViGs found in the sample.

 When using the --reduced flag, MuDoGeR collects the MAGs recovered from all WGS samples provided in the --meta metadata table and groups them based on ANI 95 distance measure.
 Later, MuDoGeR selects the highest quality MAG within the group and maps it to the WGS reads from the samples where the MAGs from the group were recovered.
-This flag outputs an abundance table with samples in columns and representative MAGs and Uvigs as rows.
+This flag outputs an abundance table with samples in columns and representative MAGs and UViGs as rows.

 In addition, you can use the --gene flag to map the WGS quality-controlled reads to all the prokka annotated genes found in all MAGs in that sample.